 - Display Advertising: Selective advertising is undertaken in key academic and professional journals and/or magazines.
 This may be supplemented with support from the publisher client.

 - Review Copies/Publicity: Underpinned by an extensive media database, classified by fine subject interest and circulation size, review copies are sent out proactively.
 Additionally, press releases and advance proof copies are ‘placed’ with the press and/or professional magazines.

 - Meetings & Conferences: Title displays are arranged at relevant academic and professional meetings and conferences throughout the year.
-View our products first hand by visiting our stand at the following professional meetings in 2013:
+View our products first hand by visiting the following professional meetings coming up in 2013:

 - Offshore 2013, Aberdeen, Scotland (3-6 September)

 - 19th OMG Congress and Annual DMV Meeting, Helsinki, Finland (23-27 September)

 - ESCRS - European Society of Cataract & Refractive Surgeons, Amsterdam,

 - French Society of Orthopaedics and Traumatology, Paris, France (11-14 November)

 - Inspection Copy Programme: Requests from professors and other course leaders for reading copies of core and supplementary texts are selectively filled, but only on the understanding that feedback will be provided, either by completion of an online evaluation form, or in the form of a follow-up telephone interview.
 Detail on confirmed adoptions are routinely fed to our regional sales representatives for sell-through to the relevant college bookstore.